Neck Acne Treatment: A Guide for Patients

 Chemical Peels

 Salicylic acid peels (20-30% concentration) penetrate oil-filled pores effectively on neck skin.
 The beta-hydroxy acid structure allows deeper penetration than glycolic acid, making it ideal for comedonal neck acne.
-Professional application every 2-4 weeks accelerates clearing while minimizing irritation risk.
+Professional application every 2-4 weeks accelerates clearing while minimizing the risk of irritation.

 Modified Jessner’s peels combine salicylic acid, lactic acid, and resorcinol for comprehensive exfoliation.
 These peels address both active acne and post-inflammatory hyperpigmentation common with neck breakouts.
 Expect 3-5 days of light peeling following treatment.